 Democratizing access to fine art investment

-Now, there are upward of 50 blockchain-specific applications for the art world specifically, and auction houses around the globe are racing to incorporate blockchain into their processes.
-Further, a whole new sector of digital art has sprung up in the form of non-fungible tokens (NFTs), which are unique, verifiable, and transferable digital tokens that are art themselves, or otherwise represent portions of a piece of physical art.
+Now, there are more than 50 blockchain-specific applications for the art world specifically, and auction houses around the globe are racing to incorporate blockchain into their processes.
+Further, a whole new sector of digital art has sprung up in the form of non-fungible tokens (NFTs).
+NFTs are unique, verifiable, and transferable digital tokens that can represent digital art, or otherwise represent an ownership portion in a piece of physical art.

 The Tokenization of Art and NFT Marketplaces

 The process of selling a fraction of a coveted work of art is made possible by tokenization.
-Via tokenization, highly sensitive data contained in a digital file is transformed on the Ethereum blockchain into thousands of unique digital tokens by adding a unique identifier and indelible signature to the data file.
+Via tokenization, data contained in a digital file is transformed on a blockchain into unique digital tokens by adding unique identifiers and indelible signatures.
 This process creates a NFT, which retains all essential data regarding provenance, ownership rights, and access to a specific work.
-Essentially, this process fragments a painting’s ownership into thousands of pieces — or more.
-Buyers can purchase “shares” of a painting as they would purchase shares of a business by buying its stock.
+Essentially, this process can fragment a painting’s ownership into thousands of pieces — or more.
+Buyers can purchase a tokenized percentage of a painting in the same way they would purchase a percentage of a business by buying its stock.

 Since the Warhol sale in 2018, NFT art sales and NFT marketplaces have exploded in popularity.
-Now, some of the most notable artists in the world across the arts, music, and entertainment sectors are creating NFTs and utilizing blockchain technology for a wide and emerging variety of purposes.
+Many notable artists globally across the arts, music, and entertainment sectors are creating NFTs and utilizing blockchain technology for a wide and emerging variety of purposes.

 Fine art as investment has typically been reserved for an elite few for hundreds, perhaps thousands of years.
-Blockchain and NFTs are rapidly changing this paradigm to democratize access to one of the most exclusive industries in the world.
+Blockchains and NFTs are rapidly changing this paradigm to democratize access to one of the most exclusive industries in the world.
 To learn more about digital art, cryptoart, and blockchain, our deep dive into the subject is a great place to start.

 Cryptopedia does not guarantee the reliability of the Site content and shall not be held liable for any errors, omissions, or inaccuracies.
 The opinions and views expressed in any Cryptopedia article are solely those of the author(s) and do not reflect the opinions of Gemini or its management.
 The information provided on the Site is for informational purposes only, and it does not constitute an endorsement of any of the products and services discussed or investment, financial, or trading advice.
 A qualified professional should be consulted prior to making financial decisions.
 Please visit our Cryptopedia Site Policy to learn more.